priyavrat-misra/personal-website/content/blog/structs-i.md

 std::cin >> dob;
 person = { .name = person.name, .age = calc_age(dob) };
 ```
-Here, `age` was value-initialized to `-1` at the time of initialization, later on it gets calculated and assigned.
-Since no changes were required in `name`, it was provided the earlier value.
-However, `height` got missed and gets value-initialized to `0.0`, replacing the existing value.
+In this example, `age` was value-initialized to `-1` at first.
+Later, it gets recalculated and assigned.
+Since `name` didn't need to change, we just reused the previous value.
+However, here’s where things can trip you up: `height` was left out of the assignment and gets value-initialized to `0.0`, overwriting the original height value.
+Oops!

 #### assigning another struct using `operator=`
 The syntax is similar to that of initializing from a struct using `operator=`.
 - `object2 = object1;`

-But here in this case, it doesn't invoke the copy constructor.
-The compiler generates an overloaded assignment operator if it is not provided, which gets invoked here.
-This simply replaces the existing values with that of the values from the right hand side struct.
+But here's the difference: this time, it doesn't invoke the copy constructor.
+Instead, the compiler generates an overloaded assignment operator (if you don’t provide one), and this operator simply replaces the existing values in the left-hand struct with the ones from the right-hand struct.
 ```cpp
 struct A {
     A() { std::cout << "default ctor invoked\n"; }